Gregorein/StreamPadCore/README.md

 # StreamPadCore

-StreamPadCore is a shared UI and utility library for the StreamPad project, providing reusable components and tools across the StreamPad desktop application, web UI customization tool, and companion app.
+StreamPadCore is a shared UI and utility library for the StreamPad project, providing reusable controls and tools across the StreamPad desktop application, web UI customization tool, and companion app.

 ## Overview

-This library includes a list of components shipped by default with the StreamPad app.
+This library includes a library of controls shipped by default with the StreamPad app.

-Each component is structured to include the following:
+Each control is structured to include the following:

-- **Component**: The main React component.
+- **Control**: The main React component.
-- **TemplateComponent**: A simplified or static representation of the component used in the StreamPad EditorUI.
+- **Template**: A simplified or static representation of the control used in the StreamPad EditorUI (in the library/gallery views).
-- **API**: Descriptions of the component's available methods and events.
+- **API**: Descriptions of the control's available methods and events.
 - **Metadata**: Information such as version, author, license, and dependencies.
-- **Initialization**: An optional `initialize` function for setup tasks when the component is loaded.
+- **Initialization**: An optional `initialize` function for setup tasks when the control is loaded.

 ## Getting Started